finnegancodes/finnegans-wonderland/README.md

 # Finnegan's Wonderland

-You are looking at the source code for [finnswonderland.eu](https://finnswonderland.eu)
+You are looking at the source code of [finnswonderland.eu](https://finnswonderland.eu)

 If you – for whatever reason – are looking to build the site yourself, follow these instructions: